ivangfr/springboot-rsocket-webflux-aop/README.md

   docker-compose up -d
   ```

-- Wait a bit until `mongodb` is Up (healthy).
+- Wait until `mongodb` is Up (healthy).
 You can check the status by running
   ```
   docker-compose ps
   ```